mathiasg12/SP2/README.md

 ## Description

-This is a wbsite built for a fictional auction site called Bid house and is a school project. the site is responsive and is built with a mobile first approached, the site is responsive down to at least 280px width. the website consists of six pages, the landing page, sign up page, login page ,profile page ,auction page and the auction specific page. the header has a logo and navigation elements. the header for mobile has a hamburger menu and for desktop it is links. the header changes depending if the user is logged in or not, if a user is logged in the navigation elements consist of links to the auction page, profile page, logout and credit, if they are not logged in the header elements consist of login,signup,auction and profile. if a user try to go to profile while not logged in the site will redirect them to the login page
+This is a website built for a fictional auction site called Bid house and is a school project.
+The site is responsive and is built with a mobile first approach, the site is responsive down to at least 280px width.
+The website consists of six pages, the landing page, sign-up page, login page, profile page, auction page, and the auction-specific page.
+The header has a logo and navigation elements.
+The header for mobile has a hamburger menu and for desktop it is links. the header changes depending on whether the user is logged in or not, if a user is logged in the navigation elements consist of links to the auction page, profile page, logout, and credit, if they are not logged in the header elements consist of login, signup, auction and profile. if a user tries to go to their profile while not logged in the site will redirect them to the login page

-the user first access the landing page here the user can look thru recently added auctions and auctions that is ending soon, the two section are carousels and displays 1 post for mobile and two for desktop, the last section on the landing page includes some information and a CTA button that directs to the auction page.
-The auction page consists of a search bar, a sort tab and the auction section, the search bar gets all auction and stores them in an array and then searches thru the array to look for matches, the user can search for both titles and descriptions, the sort functionality sorts auction eighter from newest to oldest or oldest to newest. the auction section uses JS to display auctions from the api and fetches 20 auction at the time, if a user presses the more button the next 20 auctions are displayed under the first 20. if a user clicks on a auction they are directed to the auction specific page, here the user can look thru the aviable pictures, read the description and view a bid history, if a user clicks the bid now CTA a input field will appear and the user can bid on the auction, if the user try to bid on their own item they will recive a message telling them that they can not do that. the bid input is validated with js so a user can not bid under the current leading bid and they can not bid more than their credit if they try they will recive an error message.
-The website has a login page and a signup page which works and looks almost the same the main difference is the amount of input fields and that the signup page form register a user to the api while the login form logs an existing user in, when a user is logged in the access token and name is stored in local storage so the user can use functionality only authorized requests can execute, request such as bid on items and create listings. all form inputs on both login page and signup page is validated with js except the avatar url input because this input field is optional, and the user will get an error message if one or more of these validations fail. the profile page has four section, the first section is where user information is displayed and the user can change their avatar. the next section is a form where users can create a listing that sends an auction object to the API, the next section is where users listings is displayed and the last section is a users bid history.
+the user first access the landing page here the user can look through recently added auctions and auctions that are ending soon, the two sections are carousels and display 1 post for mobile and two for desktop, the last section on the landing page includes some information and a CTA button that directs to the auction page.
+The auction page consists of a search bar, a sorting tab, and the auction section, the search bar gets all auctions and stores them in an array, and then searches through the array to look for matches, the user can search for both titles and descriptions, the sort functionality sorts auction eighter from newest to oldest or oldest to newest.
+The auction section uses JS to display auctions from the API and fetches 20 auctions at a time, if a user presses the more button the next 20 auctions are displayed under the first 20. if a user clicks on an auction they are directed to the auction-specific page, here the user can look thru the aviable pictures, read the description, and view a bid history, if a user clicks the bid now CTA the input field will appear and the user can bid on the auction, if the user try to bid on their item they will receive a message telling them that they cannot do that.
+The bid input is validated with JS so a user cannot bid under the current leading bid, and they cannot bid more than their credit if they try, they will receive an error message.
+The website has a login page and a signup page which work and look almost the same the main difference is the number of input fields and that the signup page form registers a user to the Api while the login form logs an existing user in when a user is logged in the access token and the name is stored in local storage so the user can use functionality only authorized requests can execute, request such as bid on items and create listings. all form inputs on both login page and signup page are validated with JS except the avatar URL input because this input field is optional, and the user will get an error message if one or more of these validations fail.
+The profile page has four sections, the first section is where user information is displayed, and the user can change their avatar.
+The next section is a form where users can create a listing that sends an auction object to the API, the next section is where the user's listings are displayed, and the last section is a user's bid history.

 ### Lading page:

-the landing page has a welcome heading and three sections, recently added where the 12 newest auctions are displayed in a carousel made with js, the next section is ending soon and is the same as recently added only that the 12 auctions that is ending first are displayed. the last section is the discover section and has a little bit of information and a CTA leading to the auction page
+the landing page has a welcome heading and three sections, recently added where the 12 newest auctions are displayed in a carousel made with JS, the next section is ending soon and is the same as recently added only that the 12 auctions that are ending first are displayed.
+The last section is the Discover section which has a little bit of information and a CTA leading to the auction page.

 ### Auction page: